AlexisAndersen/k_corrections/README.md

 # k_corrections
-k-corrections on selected typeIIp supernova selected by Sarafina Nance
+k-corrections on typeIIp supernova selected by Sarafina Nance